-Prior to joining the Chicago Symphony Orchestra in 1985, Loren Brown served as principal cellist of the Milwaukee Symphony Orchestra for ten years.
+Prior to joining the Chicago Symphony Orchestra in 1985, Loren Brown served as principal cellist of the Milwaukee Symphony Orchestra for 10 years.
 While in Milwaukee, Brown was also principal cello of the Milwaukee Chamber Orchestra and performed in Pro Musica Nova, a new music ensemble, in addition to giving numerous recitals and concerto and chamber music performances.

-Loren and his wife, cellist Anne Monson, live in Oak Park with their daughter, Paloma.
+He and his wife, cellist Anne Monson, live in Oak Park with their daughter, Paloma.